How to Make CRUSHS

-Making your perfect CRUSHS pint is simple: two scoops of mix, your favorite milk, and a little freezer time.
-The Ninja Creami delivers velvety texture, an ice-cream maker offers classic churn, and the blender gives you instant soft-serve.
+Making your perfect CRUSHS pint is simple: two scoops of mix, your favorite milk, and a some freezer or fridge time.
+The Ninja Creami delivers velvety texture and an ice cream maker offers classic churn.
 Scroll down for the step-by-step.

 Jump to your preparation method: